 - diseases affecting the nerves or muscles

-- medication or vitamin overdose
+- medication overdose

 - difficulty speaking

 There are many treatment options for weakness.
 Determining the underlying cause helps your doctor determine the best treatment method.

 When you visit your doctor, they’ll go over your symptoms.
 They’ll ask you when you began experiencing symptoms.
 This will help your doctor better understand what may be causing you to feel weak.